 Those of you who have skills in this area and would like the extra challenge are welcome to put together a front-end application (such as an ArcGIS Server or OpenLayers web map).
 Just be sure to complete the project’s minimum requirements before getting bogged down in something more advanced.

 This project is two weeks in length.
-Please refer to the course Calendar in Canvas for the due date.
+Please refer to the Canvas Calendar for the due date.

-Submit your write-up in Word or PDF format to Final Project in Canvas.
+Submit your write-up in Word or PDF format to the Final Project.
 Your write-up should contain the following sections:

 - A description of the problem that your database will help to solve